korziee/document-requester/README.md

 Cannot test cron schedule locally because the d1 middleware in mini-flare is incompatible: https://github.com/cloudflare/miniflare/issues/479.
 Solution is to just comment out the d1 config in wrangler for now.
 Can be tested with `yarn wrangler dev --test-scheduled --persist --experimental-local`
+Note: obviously no good if you require d1 in your cron...

 ### D1 migrations for preview